 and ‘I really enjoyed attending the LELE conference in Norwich with the other ambassadors’.

 By the time our children leave, they will all be leaders!

 More details are provided in the documents below, though these are currently being reviewed and updated.
-If you would like further details, please contact the school and we would be happy to help.
+If you would like further details, please contact the academy and we would be happy to help.

 |KS2 Unit 5 Invaders and Settlers.docx||Download|

 |KS2 Year B Unit 1 What do we eat.pdf||Download|

 |KS2 Year B Unit 3 Energy.pdf||Download|